The Golden Rules of Accounting

 What are the Golden Rules Of Accounting?

-Financial Accounting is not just bookkeeping.
-In accounting, transactions are recorded in a dual entry system debit and credit.
-It must be Important to identify which account has to be credited and which has to debit.
-Financial accounting revolves around three rules, known as the golden rule of Accounting.
-These golden rules ensure systematic recording of the financial transaction.
+Financial Accounting is more than just bookkeeping.
+In accounting, all transactions are recorded using a dual-entry system, where debits and credits are used to identify which account needs to be credited and which one needs to be debited.
+Financial accounting follows three golden rules that ensure systematic recording of financial transactions.
+These rules are essential for maintaining accurate financial records.

 What are Debit and Credit?